gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 # Unit tests

-The first step needed for unit tests to run was to point karma.conf.js to my compiled files, instead of the regular JavaScript files (which again, don&#8217;t really exist anymore).
+The first step needed for unit tests to run was to point karma.conf.js to my compiled files, instead of the regular JavaScript files (which again, don't really exist anymore).

 This also means that you have to build before running tests.